Suicide Prevention Education and Support

 - Social Norms Project –Students in high school technology classes create positive norm messaging using Healthy Youth Survey data, health risk factors and school points of pride.
 These images are displayed on school TV monitors and computer lab screens providing regular reminders of prevention facts and positive lifestyle choices. http://designforsocialchange.weebly.com/social-norms-campaign.html

-- Family Resource Fair, sponsored by PTSA in September of 2013, helped connect students and their families to a wide range of support resources and local services.
-A similar Wellness Fair, put on by high school staff in partnership with local health care providers and human service organizations in our area, was offered to students in 2011-12.
+- A Family Resource Fair in 2013, sponsored by MSHS PTSA, helped connect students and their families to a wide range of support resources and local services.
+Similarly, a Wellness Fair in 2011-12, during the school day, connected students with local health care providers and human service organizations and resources.

 - Homeless Outreach professionals (Friends of Youth) are invited by the District to make regular visits to schools so that students are familiar with and know how to access case management and shelter services.

-- Mental Health services are provided by Friends of Youth professionals at both the Freshman and Main Campuses.
+- Mental Health services are provided by Friends of Youth professionals at several schools.

 - Parent/community training information has been offered through the Youth Suicide Prevention Program's "SAFE Talk" curriculum.